How to Stake TAO

 Exchange staking (Easiest)

 Some centralized exchanges (e.g., MEXC) offer TAO staking directly.
-You stake from within your exchange account — no wallet setup, no transactions to sign.
+You stake from within your exchange account, with no wallet setup and no transactions to sign.

 - + No wallet or technical knowledge required